Struggling with the on-page SEO of your blog posts?

-However, while doing so, make sure to throw in some LSI (latent semantic indexing) keywords.
+However, while doing so, make sure to throw in some LSI keywords.

-These keywords are related to your topic, and help search engines build a better contextual understanding of your content.
+These keywords are semantically-related to your topic, and help search engines build a better contextual understanding of your content.

-Here are some best practices for the usage of your primary keyword (these won’t guarantee improved rankings, but could improve your chances):
+Here are some best practices for the usage of your primary keyword (these won’t guarantee better rankings, but could improve your chances):

 - Include the focus keyword in the first 100-150 words of your blog post.